jonasermert/jonasermert/README.md

 🐤 You can find me on Twitter as [JonasErmert](https://twitter.com/JonasErmert)

-💬 Ask me about Java, Spring, JOOQ, HTML, CSS, SCSS, ReactJS, NodeJS, npm, ExpressJS, MySQL, MongoDB
+💬 Ask me about Java, Spring

 😄 Pronouns: ...
 He/Him